-Report the loss to a local police station and inform the Firearms Licensing Department in writing detailing the reference number which will be given to you at the local police station.
-A fee of £8 is required for a new shotgun certificate and £9 for a firearm certificate.
+Report the loss to a local police station and inform the Firearms Licensing Department in writing detailing the reference number, which will be given to you at the local police station.
+A fee of £4 is payable for a lost or stolen certificate

 Can I use my Firearms or Shotgun Certificate as a form of identification?